Calvin Schexnayder

-Calvin "Shakes" Schexnayder (/ʃeɪksˈniːdər/; born November 11, 1969) is a former American football wide receiver in the Arena Football League.
+Calvin "Shakes" Schexnayder (/ʃeɪksˈniːdər/; born November 11, 1969) is an American former professional football wide receiver who played in the Arena Football League (AFL) with the Arizona Rattlers, Tampa Bay Storm, and San Jose SaberCats.
 He played college football at Washington State.

-Schexnayder played for the Arizona Rattlers, Tampa Bay Storm, San Jose SaberCats.

 Early life

 Schexnayder attended Bullard High School in Fresno, California.

 College career

 Fresno City College

 Upon his graduation in 1988, Schexnayder enrolled at Fresno City College, where he played football for the Rams during the 1988 and 1989 football seasons.

 Washington State

 Schexnayder attended Washington State University on a football scholarship, where he played the 1991 and 1992 seasons with the Cougars.
 During the 1992 Copper Bowl, he had 4 catches for 43-yards in the Cougars' 31-28 win over Utah.